Brief Introduction

 cordial, constructive and successful.

-all eligible political parties across Asia and Oceania, is held biannually.
-The
+parties across Asia and Oceania, is held every other year.
+The Standing

-Standing Committee, which is composed of political party representatives from
+Committee, which is composed of political party representatives from 23

 recommendations from the Standing Committee, and small-scale workshops are also held targeting specific

-is manifested through the partnership among the ICAPP, the Permanent Conference
+is manifested through its partnership with the Permanent Conference of

 have been holding joint sessions annually since 2009 and the trilateral

-Asia Europe Political Forum (AEPF), which is regularly co-organized by the
+Political Forum (AEPF), which is regularly co-organized by the ICAPP and the political party

-Parliament to enhance mutual understanding and cooperation between Asia and
+the European Parliament to enhance mutual understanding and cooperation between

-Europe.
-The 2nd AEPF meeting was held in London, United Kingdom in 2018 and the
+Asia and Europe.
+The second AEPF meeting was held in London, United Kingdom in

-recognition of the ICAPP’s role in bringing together various political parties
+ICAPP’s role in bringing together various political parties to promote

-to promote understanding and friendship among countries not only in Asia, but
+understanding and friendship among countries not only in Asia, but also in Africa,

 Europe